Sunday crash into protesting crowd elicits resolve to keep marching

 Mack demanded an ambulance as protesters tried to alert police to Knajdek's condition.

-"It's on its way," a policeman said, according to video on social media, using an expletive as he told protesters the ambulance would be there faster if they weren't in the street.
+"It's on its way," a police officer said, according to video on social media, using an expletive as he told protesters the ambulance would be there faster if they weren't in the street.
 "Get out of here."

 'I feel numb'